Does the Senedd really need 36 more politicians?

-On Monday, I received an email from another Tory MS apologising for not sending me an appropriate statement for a story I had been covering – they were clearly snowed under with work.
+Recently, I received an email from another Tory MS apologising for not sending me an appropriate statement for a story I had been covering – they were clearly snowed under with work.

-Also this week, another Tory MS called me sounding out of breath having rushed back to their office from a visit to update me on a story.
+Another Tory MS called me sounding out of breath having rushed back to their office from a visit to update me on a story.
 They apologised for the wait and explained how much work they had on.

 Although the Tories disagree with plans for more politicians in the Senedd, they are clearly working to capacity for a parliament stretched beyond its limits in a country that truly deserves more.